Russia says four-way talks on Ukraine must foster internal dialogue

 "It is important to have this support for the ... political and economic reforms Ukraine needs to become a sustainable, independent, modern country," European Commission President Jose Manuel Barroso said in a statement.

-Last month, the EU said it was willing to provide $15 billion in loans and grants to Ukraine over the next several years.
+Last month, the EU said it was willing to provide $15 billion (9 billion pounds) in loans and grants to Ukraine over the next several years.
 The International Monetary Fund announced a $14-$18 billion loan for Kiev in return for tough economic reforms.

 The European Union and Ukraine signed a landmark political cooperation accord last month, committing to the same deal that Yanukovich rejected in November.